 We maintain that in many contexts promising to try is expressive of responsibility as a promiser.
 This morally significant application of promising to try speaks in favor of the view that responsible promisers favor evidentialism about promises.
 Contra Marušić, we contend that responsible promisers typically withdraw from promising to act, and instead promise to try, in circumstances where they recognize that there is a significant chance that they will not succeed.

 Situationists in moral philosophy infer from empirical studies in social psychology that human beings lack cross-situational behavioral consistency: that is, for the most part, we human beings are not able to act in the same trait-relevant way across a range of distinct types of situations, because those situational differences trigger differences in behavior.
 In this paper we defend the following thesis: one who accepts this conclusion (that is, one who judges that human beings in general are not possessed of behavioral consistency) cannot make a promise in good faith.
-This has serious consequences for the ethical institution of promising and its associated reactive attitudes
+This has important consequences for the ethical institution of promising and its associated reactive attitudes.

 Papers on Deliberation, Rationalization, and Self-Deception